-Medicare Supplement is an addition to your Original Medicare that provides additional financial coverage, but no additional medical benefits.
-It’s sometimes called “Medigap” because it fills the gap that leaves you paying out-of-pocket for things like deductibles, copayments, and coinsurance.
+Medicare Supplements provide additional financial coverage, but no additional medical benefits.
+Also called “Medigap” it helps you pay for things like deductibles, copayments, and coinsurance.

 Medicare Plan Finder walks you through a couple quick questions to help you think through which type of plan will be best.
 Based on your answers, Medicare Plan Finder will consolidate your options so you can see all the available plans you may qualify for.